14 Essential Armenian Restaurants to Try in Los Angeles

 Armenian cuisine is influenced by Russia, the Mediterranean, Middle East, and more.

-What makes LA such a unique city is the melting pot of cultures which is seen throughout the city’s ethnic neighborhoods.
+What makes LA such a unique city is the melting pot of cultures which is seen throughout the city’s various neighborhoods.
 From Koreatown to Chinatown to Persian Square, LA is one of the most diverse cities in the country.
-In particular, LA’s Armenian community represents one of the most significant ethnic enclaves in the city and the largest Armenian population in the entire United States.
+In particular, LA’s Armenian community represents the largest Armenian population in the entire United States.
 The Armenian diaspora in California is made up of over 200,000 people, mostly clustered in tight-knit communities across Glendale, Burbank, Pasadena, North Hollywood, and Little Armenia in East Hollywood.

 Ancient Armenian culture is rich in history and goes beyond what most people know based on one mega-famous family’s antics (read: The Kardashians).
 Perhaps the most widely known and tragic moment in Armenian history is the Armenian Genocide.
 The brutal massacre started on April 24, 1915, by the Ottoman government killing an estimated one million Armenians over the course of eight years.
 Similar to other genocides in history, a day of remembrance not only honors the lives lost but also recognizes the atrocity that occured against humankind in hopes that it will never be repeated again.